paulr909/image-compression/README.md

-# Image Compression and Resizing #
+# Bulk Image Compression and Resizing #